The hours-of-service regulations are an important part of the Federal Motor Carrier Safety Regulations (FMCSRs).

 The hours-of-service regulations are designed to keep fatigued drivers off the road and, in turn, reduce the number of fatigue-related crashes.

-This training is designed to help inexperienced CDL Class A drivers learn how to follow recordkeeping requirements.
+This training is designed to help inexperienced CDL Class A drivers learn how to comply with the short-haul hours-of-service rules.

 After completing this course, learners will be able to:

-The J. J. Keller Safe and Smart CDL Class A Driver Training for Inexperienced Drivers: Hours of Service: Record of Duty Status training program covers the following topics:
+The J. J. Keller Safe and Smart CDL Class A Driver Training for Inexperienced Drivers: Hours of Service: Short-Haul Rules training program covers the following topics:

 Intended Audience: Inexperienced CDL Class A Drivers